citelao/sensible/5-internet.md

 published: false
 ---

-## The cloud changes things

-To make matters worse, securing your data "all the time" takes a lot more work than it did 10 (or even 5) years ago.
-Today, **most of your life probably lives on servers in the cloud** somehow.
-Family photos, bank account numbers, your secret cookie recipe, your text messages to your spouse: all of these fly across the Internet when you access them.

-Tools like antivirus software, firewalls, and spam filters are important parts of keeping your data secure, but using them haphazardly is not enough.

-To keep your data safe, you must protect it every step of the way.

 ## Protocols and servers

 The "Internet" is, at its core, a way of sending messages from one computer to another.
 It's a collection of rules and computers that follow those rules: "protocols" and "servers."